shreyabirthare/public_lab2/README.md

 ## Part 3: Testing and Performance Evaluation

-In this part, you wil be testing the functionality and performance of your code.
+In this part, you will be testing the functionality and performance of your code.

-First, write some simple testcases to verify that your code works as expected.
+First, write some simple test cases to verify that your code works as expected.
 Be sure to test the code and error handling (e.g., by querying items that do not exist or buying items that are out of stock).
 Testing distributed applications is different from testing a single program.
 So you should try to test the full application as well as the micro-services.
-Write a few different test cases and attach output to show that it worked as expected.
-Submit your testcases and the outputs in a test directory.
+Write a few different test cases and attach the output to show that it worked as expected.
+Submit your test cases and the outputs in a test directory.

-Second, write some performance / load test to evaluate the performance of your application.
-Deploy more than one more client process and have each one make concurrent requests to the server.
+Second, write some performance/load tests to evaluate the performance of your application.
+Deploy more than one client process and have each one make concurrent requests to the server.
 The clients should be running on a different machine than the server (use the EdLab, if needed).
 Measure the latency seen by the client for different types of requests, such as query and buy.

 Vary the number of clients from 1 to 5 and measure the latency as the load goes up.
 Make simple plots showing number of clients on the X-axis and response time/latency on the Y-axis.

 Using these measurements, answer the following questions:

 1. Does the latency of the application change with and without Docker containers?
 Did virtualization add any overheads?
-2. How does the laency of the query compare to buy?
-Since buy requests involve all theee microservices, while query requests only involve two microservices, does it impact the observed latency?
+2. How does the latency of the query compare to buy?
+Since buy requests involve all three microservices, while query requests only involve two microservices, does it impact the observed latency?
 3. How does the latency change as the number of clients change?
 Does it change for different types of requests?

 ## What to Submit

-At the top of this README file add the name(s) and umass email address(es) of all the team members.
+At the top of this README file, add the name(s) and umass email address(es) of all the team members.
-Also if you are working in a group, briefly describe how the work is divided.
+Also, if you are working in a group, briefly describe how the work is divided.

-You solution should contain source code for both parts separately.
+Your solution should contain source code for both parts separately.
 Inside the `src` directory, you should have a separate folder for each component/microservice, e.g., a `client` folder for client code, a `front-end` folder for the front-end service, etc.

-The dockerfiles and Docker compose files should be placed under the root folder.
-Also include a `build.sh` script that can build all your images.
+The docker files and Docker compose files should be placed under the root folder.
+Also, include a `build.sh` script that can build all your images.
 This script should be able to build your images on Edlab machines.

 A short README file on how to run your code.
 Include build/make files if you created any, otherwise the README instructions on running the code  should provide details on how to do so.

 Submit the following additional documents inside the docs directory.
-1) A Brief design document (1 to 2 pages) that explains your design choices (include citations, if you used referred to Internet sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate your program works, and 3) An Evaluation doc (2 to 3 pages), for part 3 showing plots and making observations.
+1) A Brief design document (1 to 2 pages) that explains your design choices (include citations if you used referred to Internet sources), 2) An Output file (1 to 2 pages), showing sample output or screenshots to indicate your program works, and 3) An Evaluation doc (2 to 3 pages) for part 3 showing plots and making observations.

-Submit your testcases in the test directory.
+Submit your test cases in the test directory.
 Attach sample output of test cases on the docs directory.

 Your GitHub repo is expected to contain many commits with proper commit messages (which is good programming practice).
 Use GitHub to develop your lab and not just to submit the final version.
 We